ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_fruit_count/Readme.md

 ### 1. Download ImageJ
 * Our ImageJ seed count pipeline is developed in Windows.

-* The current ImageJ version in windows is 1.53; download it from: [ImageJ](http://wsr.imagej.net/distros/win/ij153-win-java8.zip).
+* The current ImageJ version in windows is 1.53; download it from: [ImageJ](http://wsr.imagej.net/distros/win/ij153-win-java8.zip)  (Schneider et al., 2012) .

 * Make a new folder, `work_dir`; download, save and unzip the ImageJ in `work_dir`.